Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 .theme-bg {background: linear-gradient(to left, var(--main-color) 0%, var(--second-color) 100%)}

 /*
-   - Add this class to element you want it to has the theme background color.
+   - Add this class for an element to get the theme background color.
 */
 ```
 ----------------------------------------------------------------------------
 ```
 .theme-bg-hvr:hover {background: linear-gradient(to top, var(--main-color) 0%, var(--second-color) 100%)}
 /*
-   - Add this class to element you want it to has the theme background color when hover on it.
+   - Add this class for an element to get the theme background color when hovering on it.
 */
 ```
 ----------------------------------------------------------------------------
 ```
 .theme-color-hvr:hover {color: var(--main-color)}
 /*
-   - Add this class to text you want it to has the theme color when hover on it.
+   - Add this class for a text to get the theme color when hovering on it.
 */
 ```
 ----------------------------------------------------------------------------
 ```
 .theme-border {border: 1px solid var(--main-color)}
 /*
-   - Add this class to element you want it to has a border that colored with the theme color.
+   - Add this class for an element to get a border that colored with the theme color.
 */
 ```
 ----------------------------------------------------------------------------
 ```
 .theme-text-shw {text-shadow: 0 0 20px /*rgba(var(--second-color) >> in rgb syntax, 0.6)*/}
 /*
-   - Add this class to text you want it to has a text shadow that colored with the theme color.
+   - Add this class for a text to get a text-shadow that colored with the theme color.
 */
 ```
 ----------------------------------------------------------------------------
 ```
 .theme-box-shw {box-shadow: 0px 2px 10px 0px var(--main-color)}
 /*
-   - Add this class to element you want it to has a box shadow that colored with the theme color*/
+   - Add this class for an element to get a box shadow that colored with the theme color*/
 ```
 ----------------------------------------------------------------------------
 ```
 .theme-box-shw-hvr:hover {box-shadow: 0 0 3px 2px /*rgb(var(--main-color) >> in rgb syntax, .8)*/}
 /*
-   - Add this class to element you want it to has a box shadow that colored with the theme color when hover on it.
+   - Add this class for an element to get a box shadow that colored with the theme color when hovering on it.
 */
 ```
 ----------------------------------------------------------------------------
 ```
 .before-bg:before {background: linear-gradient(to top,var(--main-color) 0%, var(--second-color) 100%)}
 /*
-   - Add this class to element you want its before element has the theme background color.
+   - Add this class for an element you want its before element to get the theme background color.
 */
 ```
 ----------------------------------------------------------------------------
 ```
 .before-bg:hover::before {background: linear-gradient(to top, var(--main-color) 0%, var(--second-color) 100%)}
 /*
-   - Add this class to element you want its before element has the theme background color when hover on the element.
+   - Add this class for an element you want its before element to get the theme background color when hovering on the element.
 */
 ```
 ----------------------------------------------------------------------------